-Offered on GW's main campus in Washington, D.C. the Master of Science in Engineering Management is designed to prepare the next generation of technical managers seeking a broad education that provides the skills and expertise to keep technical organizations operating efficiently and ahead of its competitors.
+Offered on GW's main campus in Washington, D.C. the Master of Science in Engineering Management is designed to prepare the next generation of technical managers seeking a broad education that provides the skills and expertise to keep technical organizations operating efficiently and ahead of their competitors.

-Students may choose from five areas of focus to tailor their coursework.
+Students may choose from four areas of focus to tailor their coursework.
 Required courses for each area can be found in the GW Bulletin.